mpv-player/mpv/DOCS/man/vo.rst

         (default: -10).
 Note that mpv will also use the 2 layers above the selected layer, to handle the window background and OSD.
 Actual video rendering will happen on the layer above the selected layer.

+``drm`` (Direct Rendering Manager)
+    Video output driver using Kernel Mode Setting / Direct Rendering Manager.
+    Does not support hardware acceleration.
+Should be used when one doesn't want to install full-blown graphical environment (e.g. no X).

+    ``connector=<number>``
+        Select the connector to use (usually this is a monitor.)
+If set to -1, mpv renders the output on the first available connector. (default: -1)

+    ``devpath=<filename>``
+        Path to graphic card device.
+        (default: /dev/dri/card0)